Customerly/CustomerlyReactNativeSDK/README.md

 The sample app provides a complete reference implementation of all SDK features and can be used as a starting point for your integration.

+## Development

+To release a new version of the SDK, you need to:

+1. Go to GitHub Actions and run the `Release` workflow
+2. The workflow will build the SDK and release it to npm

 ## License

 This SDK is licensed under the GNU GPLv3 License.
 See the LICENSE file for more details.